Many questions linger around suicide and life insurance. The one we hear the most is:

 Depending on your history, there is a bit of a grey line regarding suicidal thoughts and life insurance.
 Depending on your records, your application may be categorized as a history of depression.
 This may definitely affect your rates; most certainly will result in a higher premium.

-The most important factors the underwriter will focus on is your medications usage, both current and past.
+The most important factors the underwriter will focus on is your usage of medication, both current and past.
 Any issues with bipolar or mood swings can take a negative toll on your rating, and other medical concerns can also increase your premiums.

 The time frame in which you apply is also key.
 If you’ve had suicidal thoughts in the last year, there’s a good chance most or all carriers will postpone (decline) your application.
 After a year or two passes, you will likely be qualified for no better than a Standard rate class.
 Your approval is subject to prescriptions, psychiatric evaluations and follow-up, and consideration of all mental impairments.
 For each year thereafter, you could begin to see better rates if you can show a detailed history of improvement or stabilization.